atomr3/cmsc388f/README.md

   * Early returns
   * **Simple Concurrency**

 We're going to explore how CPS is expressed with Monads by implementing a very simple form of concurrency, coroutines, also known as cooperative multithreading.
-This is a form of threading in which each thread manually `yields` instead of being paused preemptively.
+This is a form of threading in which each thread manually `yields` instead of being paused preemptively by a scheduler.
 Our general description is that we create a Monad which has both the ability to queue the state of a paused operation, as well as suspend the working operation.

 ## Collaborators
 Anand Raghu